mooch443/trex/docs/parameters_trex.rst

 	**default value:** 0.03

 	Determines the ratio between number of outline points and distance used to calculate its curvature.
-Program will look at index +- `ratio * size()` and calculate the distance between these points (see posture window red/green color).
+Program will look at index +- ``ratio * size()`` and calculate the distance between these points (see posture window red/green color).

-	.. seealso:: :func:`ratio * size()`,

 .. function:: outline_resample(float)